-It’s a well-known fact that you can find anything you want on the Internet.
-There are communities that band together around the strangest and most niche topics.
-Recently, I stumbled upon a Reddit-based community that discusses the topic of ASMR, or autonomous sensory meridian response.
+It’s a well-known fact that you can find anything on the internet, including communities that band together around the strangest and most niche topics.
+Case in point: the ASMR community that centers on the autonomous sensory meridian response.

 What Is ASMR?